Suraj1127/decison-tree-scratch/README.md

 * Employ your own data and start modelling.
 The code is well documented.

 ## Further Enhancements
-* We can implement classification task from this decision tree.
-We can have regression implemented in the coming days.
 * Selection of separator is done brute force.
 We can sort the values first and then select separator using quartiles, percentiles or any such measure.